salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 1. Should gathering metadata about configuration(`*.js-meta.xml`) file in a bundle be in the scope of this RFC?
     - **Answer:** Dean Moses from Builder Framework team says it is not required.
 2. Is documentation(.md) in the scope of this RFC?
 Will it overlap with [this RFC](https://github.com/salesforce/lwc-rfcs/pull/26)
+    - **Answer:** No. Documentation should be separated from the metadata gathering
 3. Does svg file have any useful metadata?
     - **Answer:** Not in the scope of this RFC.
 4. For a script file, should the metadata gathering be restricted to only ComponentClasses or be more broad and gather metadata about all classes?